Mita3055/DIW-Python-Modules/README.md

    - Generates commands to print a circular path, useful for rounded capacitor designs or tests.

 6. **`singleLineCap(cap, prnt, xStart, yStart)`**:
-   - Creates a single-line version of a capacitor for faster prints.
+   - Creates a single-line version of a capacitor.
+   - Update 1/2/2025: Now includes layering functionality with an optional delay between layers.

 7. **`sidewaysCapacitor(cap, prnt, xStart, yStart)`**:
    - Produces a rotated capacitor layout, enabling side-by-side printing.